-HIGH SCHOOL.
+HIGH SCHOOL-MORRIN COLLEGE.

 One of the best educational institutions in Canada is the High School of Quebec.
 It owes its origin to the Reverend Dr. Cook of St. Andrew's Church, who has been the Chairman of the Directors since its commencement, and has taken a warm and active interest in whatever could conduce to its efficiency and success.
+We must not omit to mention Morrin College, in St. Lewis street, a bequest from Dr. Morrin, formerly Mayor of Quebec, and of which the very Reverend John Cook, D.D., is principal.
+Morrin College is affiliated with McGill College, Montreal.

-The first Rector was the late Reverend Daniel Wilkie, LL.
-D. who died in 1852, and the present Rector is W. S. Smith Esquire, an excellent classical scholar, and an earnest and persevering teacher.
-The other teachers are Mr. Wilkie, nephew of the former Rector, an able and attentive teacher and well informed man; Mr. Johnson, highly spoken of for his abilities and learning; and Mr. Berger, a French gentleman, who carefully conveys to the young idea a knowledge of the Bergerian mother-wit.
+The first Rector of the High School, was the late Reverend Daniel Wilkie, L.L.
+D., who died in 1852, and the present Rector is the Reverend Edwin Hatch, an excellent classical scholar, and an earnest and persevering teacher.
+The other teachers are Mr. Wilkie, nephew of the former Rector, an able and attentive teacher and well-informed man; the Reverend John